Modification-Fair Cluster Editing: Transforming Cluster Graphs

 On a high level, our reduction works as follows.
-We add a \emph{small} clique for every~$a_i$, a \emph{medium} clique for every~$b_i$, and a \emph{large} clique for every~$c_i$.
-By appropriate choice of our budget~$k$, we can ensure that every clique in the resulting cluster graph~$G+S$ is the result of merging one small, one medium, and one large clique.
+We add a \emph{small} clique for every~$a_i$, a \emph{medium-sized} clique for every~$b_i$, and a \emph{large} clique for every~$c_i$.
+Throughout this section, we will refer to the number of vertices in a clique as its \emph{size}.
+By appropriate choice of our solution size~$k$, we can ensure that every clique in the resulting cluster graph --- our so-called \emph{solution graph}~$G'$ with vertex set~$V(G') = V(G)$ and edge set~$E(G') = E(G) \cup S$ --- is the result of merging one small, one medium, and one large clique.
 We finally show that if each cluster consists of cliques corresponding to elements~$a_i$, $b_j$, and~$c_\ell$ such that their sum is equal to the target~$t$, then the number of required edge additions is minimized.
-That is, if there is a cluster that does not hit this target, then the budget~$k$ is overspent.
+That is, if there is a cluster that does not hit this target, then the resulting solution adds more than~$k$ edges.